jmoiron/johnny-cache/docs/index.rst

 Johnny Cache is a caching framework for django_ applications.
 It works with the django caching abstraction, but was developed specifically with the use of memcached_ in mind.
 Its main feature is a patch on Django's ORM that automatically caches all reads in a consistent manner.
+It works with Django 1.1, 1.2, and 1.3.

 .. highlight:: sh